Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Inference

-Under LSI the average causal effects are generally not point identified, due to the latent nature of the principal strata.
+Under LSI the average causal effects are generally not non-parametrically point identified, due to the latent nature of the principal strata.
 In our setting, we can only observe four groups based on the treatment actually received at time $t=1$, $W_{i1}$, and the observed value of the intermediate outcome, $Y_{i1}^{obs}$, and each of them comprises a mixture of two principal strata, as shown in the last two columns in Table~\ref{tab:ObsGr}.
+Therefore under LSI causal effects in Equation \eqref{eq:ATE} are only partially identified.

-In the principal stratification literature, structural or modeling assumptions are typically invoked \cite[e.g.,][]{ImbensRubin:1997, MatteiMealli:2007, SchwartzLiMealli:2011}.
+In the principal stratification literature, structural or modeling assumptions are typically invoked to deal with identification issues \cite[e.g.,][]{ImbensRubin:1997, MatteiMealli:2007, SchwartzLiMealli:2011}.
 Monotonicity and exclusion restriction assumptions, usually used in experimental studies with noncompliance, may be questionable in longitudinal settings.
 Depending on the substantive empirical setting, other structural or modeling assumptions can be introduced.
 In this paper we prefer to avoid structural assumptions, which may make the comparison between SI/SIL and LSI unfair or strongly depending on some specific assumption, and we opt for a model-based approach for inference.

 Following the literature on principal stratification, models for potential outcomes are specified conditional on covariates and principal strata (see Section~\ref{sec:BI} for further details).
 Again, distributional assumptions may be critical.
 Nevertheless in our opinion this model-based approach is very flexible, and in some settings model assumptions on the conditional distributions of potential outcomes may be less demanding than model assumptions on the marginal distributions of potential outcomes and on the causal effects.
-In order to make the comparison between SI/SIL and LSI as fair as possible, the same model-based approach is used under SI/SIL, although we will also show results from G-methods under SI.
-An advantage of this model-based approach is that it allows us to directly get information on the heterogeneity of the effects with respect to principal strata both under SI/SIL and LSI.
+In order to make the comparison between SI/SIL and LSI as fair as possible, the same model-based approach is used under SI/SIL, although we will also employ G-methods under SI.
+An advantage of the model-based approach is that it allows us to directly get information on the heterogeneity of the effects with respect to principal strata both under SI/SIL and LSI.